Stride-Labs/stride/README.md

 1. `s` This will re-build the Stride binary (default)
 2. `g` This will re-build the Gaia binary
 3. `j` This will re-build the Juno binary
-4. `j` This will re-build the Osmo binary
+4. `o` This will re-build the Osmo binary
-5. `j` This will re-build the Stargaze binary
+5. `z` This will re-build the Stargaze binary
 6. `r` This will re-build the Go Relayer binary
 7. `h` This will re-build the Hermes binary
 8. `i` This will re-build the ICQ binary